sharetribe/flex-docs/src/docs/background/payments-overview/index.md

 [Stripe's own documentation](https://stripe.com/docs/connect/custom-accounts#requirements)
 for the most up-to-date requirements for your marketplace country.

-### I'm having problems with the Stripe integration!
+### I'm having problems with the Stripe integration, how do I fix it?

 Sometimes it takes a while to get Stripe to work.
-Here are some ideas for your troubleshooting to try and solve the problem.
+Here are some ideas to troubleshoot the problem.

 - Double check that you have followed the
   [Stripe setup instructions](/cookbook-payments/set-up-and-use-stripe/).